Resource-Efficient Quantum Optimization via Higher-Order Encoding: Cost-Efficient Circuit Implementation of HUBO Hamiltonians

 \section{Cost-Efficient Circuit Implementation of HUBO Hamiltonians}

-An optimized circuit implementation of a HUBO Hamiltonian can be achieved using a Gray code approach \autocite{verchereOptimizingVariationalCircuits2023a}, which has been successfully employed to problems like the traveling salesperson problem \autocite{glosSpaceefficientBinaryOptimization2022} and the circuit representation of boolean functions \autocite{amyCNOTcomplexityCNOTPHASECircuits2018}.
+An optimized circuit implementation of a HUBO Hamiltonian can be achieved using a Gray code approach, introduced in \autocite{verchereOptimizingVariationalCircuits2023a} and \autocite{welchEfficientQuantumCircuits2014}, which we largely follow.
+This circuit implementation has been successfully employed to problems like the traveling salesperson problem \autocite{glosSpaceefficientBinaryOptimization2022} and the circuit representation of boolean functions \autocite{amyCNOTcomplexityCNOTPHASECircuits2018}.